dhcgn/workplace-sync/README.md

 - Integrity check all the files
 - Change download location of single files
 - Use a optional config file
-- Possiblility of using encrypted files
+- Possiblility of using encrypted files (with https://age-encryption.org/)
+- Secure DNS TXT requests
+- Update only missing files
+- Update only new files
+- Allow mutliple DNS TXT records